A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

-\emph{Consistent hashing} and variations are more often preferred.
+\stitle{State redistribution.} State redistribution must preserve key semantics, so that existing state for a particular key and all future events with this key are routed to the same worker.
+For that purpose, most systems use hashing methods. \emph{Uniform hashing} evenly distributes keys across parallel tasks.
+It is fast to compute and requires no routing state but might incur high migration cost.
+When a new node is added, state is shuffled across existing and new workers.
+It also causes random I/O and high network communication.
+Thus, it is not particularly suitable for adaptive applications. \emph{Consistent hashing} and variations are more often preferred.
 Workers and keys are mapped to multiple points on a ring using multiple random hash functions.
 Consistent hashing ensures that state is not moved across workers that are present before and after the migration.
 When a new worker joins, it becomes responsible for data items from multiple of the existing nodes.
 When a worker leaves, its key space is distributed over existing workers.
-On average $M/N$ partitions are moved when the $N^{th}$ worker is inserted or removed from a system with $M$ partitions.
 Apache Flink~\cite{carbone2015apache} uses a variation of consistent hashing in which state is organized into \emph{key groups} and those are mapped to parallel tasks as ranges.
 On reconfiguration, reads are sequential within each key group, and often across multiple key groups.
 The metadata of key group to task assignments are small and it is sufficient to store key-group range boundaries.
 The number of key groups limits the maximum number of parallel tasks to which keyed state can be scaled.

 Hashing techniques are simple to implement and do not require storing any routing state, however, they do not perform well under skewed key distributions. \emph{Hybrid partitioning}~\cite{gedik2014partitioning} combines consistent hashing and an explicit mapping to generate a compact hash function that provides load balance in the presence of skew.
 The main idea is to track the frequencies of the partitioning key values and treat normal keys and popular keys differently.
 The mechanism uses the lossy counting algorithm~\cite{manku2002approximate} in a sliding window setting to estimate heavy hitters, as keeping exact counts would be impractical for large key domains.